shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_9/README.md

 **By default when we create subnet under VPC it will be created as private subnet**

-**For Subnet I need to give IP address range**
+**For Subnet we need to give IP address range**

 **Can we give any IP to subnet?**<br/>
 No, the ip address range which we have given to VPC so In that range only we need to give to subnet.<br/>

-I need to give Ip address in this 10.0.0.0/16 range <br/>
+We need to give Ip address in this 10.0.0.0/16 range <br/>

 The first two number in Ip address will be same 10.0.1.0/24<br/>